jrebecchi/NUSID/README.md

 By taping `yourwebsite.com/mypublictab` a user will acces the public page you just created.

 ```
-* Step 7: Edit the bundle launcher `MyOwnController.js` that launch the rooter as followed
+* Step 7: Edit the bundle launcher `MyOwnController.js` to init the rooter

 ```javascript
 var exports;